Amronos/createaddoncompatibility/README.md

 <br><br>

 ## Installation

-The mod is currently only available for 1.20.1 (neo)forge.
-Fabric/Quilt versions and >=1.21.1 versions will come soon.
-A port to 1.19.2 is not planned.<br>
+The mod is currently only available for 1.20.1 and 1.21.1 (neo)forge.
+Fabric/Quilt versions will come soon.<br>
 [Almost Unified](https://modrinth.com/mod/almost-unified) is required to be installed.<br>
 <br><br>

 ## Compatibility Configuration

 To change which mod has the priority in compatibility, modify the `modPriorities` in `config/almostunified/unify.json`, for more info look at [this](https://github.com/AlmostReliable/almostunified/wiki/Unification-Config).
 <br><br>
 There are datapacks present in the mod which allow you to change certain things about compatibility between different mods.<br>
-They can be enabled during world creation or by using the ``/datapack enable`` command.
+They can be enabled during world creation or by using the `/datapack enable` command.
 <br><br>

 ## Suggestions / More Compatibility Features

 I do have more compatibility features planned, but if you have any ideas feel free to create an issue on GitHub or tell me in the Discord server.

 <br><br>

 ## Credits

 Thanks to the creators of the various mods for which compatibility has been added in this mod.<br>
 Thanks to the AlmostReliable team for making Almost Unified, without which this mod would have been very difficult to make.<br>
 Finally, thanks to the people on the Minecraft Mod Development discord for helping me out with some features in the mod.